masc-ucsc/livehd/docs/lgraph.md

 In general the nodes have a single output with the exception of complex nodes like subgraphs or memories.
-Cells with single output, have 'Y' as output.
+Ntypes with single output, have 'Y' as output.
 The inputs are single characters 'A', 'B'...
 For most inputs, there can be many drivers.
 E.g: a single Sum cell can do `Y=3+20+a0+a3` where `A_{0} = 3`, `A_{1}
 = 20`, `A_{2} = a0`, and `A_{3} = a3`.